Review: Icelandair Saga Lounge - Perfect for Unwinding

 Food and Drinks

 Dining is a significant part of the lounge experience.
 Before getting to the airport, we visited Blue Lagoon, so we were already quite hungry when we arrived at the lounge.
 In the past, we've visited lounges with a scarce selection of low-quality food.
-Thankfully, Icelandair Saga Lounge proved to be a refreshing exception, not leaving us disappointed.
+Thankfully, Icelandair Saga Lounge proved to be a refreshing exception that didn't leave us disappointed.

 The lounge offered an extensive buffet selection of cold and warm dishes.
 The spread included salads, a variety of breads, crispbread, egg butter, cheese, curry soup, meatballs, and mini pizzas.
 We recommend you taste crispbread and egg butter from Nor, a specialist.
-An assortment of desserts featuring fruits, doughnuts, and traditional Icelandic muffins was available on a separate table.
+An assortment of desserts, including fruit, doughnuts, and traditional Icelandic muffins, was available on a separate table.
 Icelandic muffins are delicious, so don't forget to buy some at home.

 As for beverages, the lounge had various canned and bottled drinks in a refrigerator, including juices and soft drinks.
 A broad selection of spirits, beer, wine, and sparkling wine was also available.
 Essentially, the selection encompassed almost everything one could expect in a business lounge.